Well, once again, ladies and gentlemen, those of you in this audience have blown us all away on our annual curathon today.

 Yeah, well, caller quality.

-Yeah, what but uh well it was an open line Friday anyway.
+Well, it was an open line Friday anyway.

-So, I'll give you that.
+Okay, I'll give you that.

 So I would like to have the opportunity to refute your claims that they are too small, too dangerous, and too expensive.

-Uh I Now have you heard me say they're too small?
+Now, have you heard me say they're too small?

 Uh-huh.

-No, have you heard me say it or have you heard others say I've said it?
+No, have you heard me say it, or have you heard others say I've said it?

 No, no, no.